thimabhornK/delhi-aqi-analysis/README.md

 ## 7. Evaluation
 Measuring the success of the analysis/model:
 *   **Metrics:** Using RMSE (Root Mean Squared Error) or MAE (Mean Absolute Error) to quantify the deviation between predicted and actual AQI values.

----

-**The following code demonstrates the technical implementation of this pipeline:**